At the turn of the 20th century, Nashville had only 90,000 people but it boasted four big theaters, including the then-new Ryman Auditorium.

 The Exit/In opened in 1971 and became the first broad-based music club of Nashville’s modern era.
 It would play host to just about every rock band of note that would come along over the next 40 years.
 The Station Inn provided a headquarters for bluegrass music a few years later.

-What Nashville lacked was big draw for the outside world, and the folks at WSM and the Grand Ole Opry came up with two.
+What Nashville lacked was a big draw for the outside world, and the folks at WSM and the Grand Ole Opry came up with two.
 In 1972, in cooperation with the Country Music Association, WSM launched Fan Fair, a showcase of the best in country music.
 It spent 1978-1981 at the downtown Municipal Auditorium then moved for a decades-long run at the Tennessee State Fairgrounds, where stages were set up in the middle of the city’s legendary stock car track.

-About the same time, WSM moved the Opry out of downtown to a brand new Grand Ole Opry House northeast of the city.
+At about the same time, WSM moved the Opry out of downtown to a brand new Grand Ole Opry House northeast of the city.
 The new 4,000 seat theater sat next to Opryland USA, a sprawling wooded theme park featuring all live music.
 It became a magnet for families from around the world and for young talent seeking a first job in Music City.

 Also revitalized, the Ryman Auditorium.
-It had been simply worn out when the Opry left in the 70s and it sat largely unused until the mid 90s when it was fully renovated.
-For the first time in its life it had central heat and air and proper dressing rooms.
+It had been simply worn out when the Opry left in the 70s and it sat largely unused until the mid-90s when it was fully renovated.
+For the first time in its life, it had central heat and air and proper dressing rooms.
 Now it’s one of the most celebrated live venues in the world.